Small business: Retailers' cooperative

-Advantages
+Advantages and disadvantages

 Many small businesses can be started at a low cost and on a part-time basis, while a person continues a regular job with an employer or provides care for family members in the home.
 In developing countries, many small businesses are sole-proprietor operations such as selling products at a market stall or preparing hot food to sell on the street, which provide a small income.
-In the 2000s, a small business is also well suited to Internet marketing; because, it can easily serve specialized niches, something that would have been more difficult before the Internet revolution which began in the late 1990s.
+In the 2000s, a small business was well suited to Internet marketing; because, it can easily serve specialized niches, something that would have been more difficult before the Internet revolution which began in the late 1990s.
 Internet marketing gives small businesses the ability to market with smaller budgets.
 Adapting to change is crucial in business and particularly small business; not being tied to the bureaucratic inertia associated with large corporations, small businesses can respond to changing marketplace demand more quickly.
 Small business proprietors tend to be in closer personal contact with their customers and clients than large corporations, as small business owners see their customers in person each week.

 One study showed that small, local businesses are better for a local economy than the introduction of new chain stores.
 By opening up new national level chain stores, the profits of locally owned businesses greatly decrease and many businesses end up failing and having to close.
 This creates an exponential effect.
 When one store closes, people lose their jobs, other businesses lose business from the failed business, and so on.
 In many cases, large firms displace just as many jobs as they create.

+A disadvantage of having a small business is the challenge of finding and keeping talented employees.
+Small tech companies have difficulty in retention when larger companies are interested in the same talent.
+Workers can be acquired from out of country but strict immigration rules are limiting.

 Independence

 Independence is another advantage of owning a small business.
-A small business owner does not have to report to a supervisor or manager.
-Also, many people desire to make their own decisions, take their own risks, and reap the rewards of their efforts.
+A small business owner does not have to report to a supervisor, manager, or a board to report to, which is the situation for a corporation's CEO.
+Many people desire to make their own decisions, take their own risks, and reap the rewards of their efforts.
 Small business owners possess the flexibility and freedom to make their own decisions within the constraints imposed by economic and other environmental factors.
 However, entrepreneurs have to work for very long hours and understand that ultimately their customers are their bosses.

-Small businesses (often carried out by family members) may adjust quicker to the changing conditions; however, they may also be closed to the absorption of new knowledge and employing new labor from outside.
+Small businesses (often carried out by family members) may adjust more quickly to changing conditions; however, they may also be closed to the absorption of new knowledge and employing new labor from outside.